anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Discovery operations by Join Proxy

 In order to accomodate automatic configuration of the Join Proxy, it must discover the location and a capabilities of the Registar.
-{{Section 10.2 of I-D.ietf-anima-constrained-voucher}} explains the basic mechanism, and this section explains the extensions required to discover if stateless operation is supported.
+{{Section 10.2 of I-D.ietf-anima-constrained-voucher}} explains the basic mechanism, and this section explains the extensions required to discover whether stateless operation is supported.

 ### CoAP discovery {#coap-disc}